How to Get a SOC Analyst Job

 Where to Search for Jobs

 Finally, you can’t go wrong by looking at the careers section of a company’s website.
-This will show you what open positions are available and provide you insight into what they are looking for in an applicant.
+This will show you what open positions are available and provide insight into what they are looking for in an applicant.

 Note: Don’t be afraid to apply even if you don’t meet all of the requirements in the job posting.
 To quote the great Wayne Gretzky, “You miss 100% of the shots you don’t take.”